mlrun/mlrun/docs/secrets.md

 ##### Accessing the secrets
-By default, any runtime not executed locally automatically gains access to all the secrets of the project it belongs to.
-To limit access of an executing job to a subset of these secrets, call the following:
+By default, any runtime not executed locally automatically gains access to all the secrets of the project it belongs to, so no configuration is required to enable that.
+It is possible to limit access of an executing job to a subset of these secrets by calling the following function with a list of the secrets to be accessed:

 ```python
 task.with_secrets('kubernetes', ['password', 'aws_key'])
 ```

-Note that only the secret keys are passed in this case, since the values are kept in the k8s secret.
-The MLRun framework adds environment variables to the pod spec whose value is retrieved through the `valueFrom` option, with `secretKeyRef` pointing at the secret maintained by MLRun.
+When the job is executed, the MLRun framework adds environment variables to the pod spec whose value is retrieved through the k8s `valueFrom` option, with `secretKeyRef` pointing at the secret maintained by MLRun.

-As a result, this method does not expose the secret values at all, except at the actual pod executing the code where the secret value is exposed through an environment variable.
+As a result, this method does not expose the secret values at all, except inside the pod executing the code where the secret value is exposed through an environment variable.
 This means that even a user with `kubectl` looking at the pod spec cannot see the secret values.

 Users, however, can view the secrets using the following methods: